-Note .-- Although the Convention on International Civil Aviation allocates to the State of Registry certain functions which that State is entitled to discharge, or obliged to discharge, as the case may be, the Assembly recognized, in Resolution A23-13, that the State of Registry may be unable to fulfil its responsibilities adequately in instances where aircraft are leased, chartered or interchanged --- in particular without crew - by an operator of another State and that the Convention may not adequately specify the rights and obligations of the State of an operator in such instances.
-Accordingly, the Council, without prejudice to the question of whether the Convention may require amendment with respect to the allocation of functions to States, urged that if, in the above-mentioned instances, the State of Registry finds itself unable to discharge adequately the functions allocated to it by the Convention, it delegate to the State of the operator, subject to acceptance by the latter State, those functions of the State of Registry that can more adequately be discharged by the State of the operator.
-It is understood that the foregoing action will only be a matter of practical convenience and will not affect either the provisions of the Chicago Convention prescribing the duties of the State of Registry or any third State.
+Note.- Although the Convention on International Civil Aviation allocates to the State of Registry certain functions which that State is entitled to discharge, or obliged to discharge, as the case may be, the Assembly recognized, in Resolution A23-13, that the State of Registry may be unable to fulfil its responsibilities adequately in instances where aircraft are leased, chartered or interchanged - in particular without crew - by an operator of another State and that the Convention may not adequately specify the rights and obligations of the State of an operator in such instances.
+Accordingly, the Council, without prejudice to the question of whether the Convention may require amendment with respect to the allocation of functions to States, urged that if, in the above-mentioned instances, the State of Registry finds itself unable to discharge adequately the functions allocated to it by the Convention, it delegate to the State of the operator, subject to acceptance by the latter State, those functions of the State of the operator.
+It is understood that the foregoing action will only be a matter of practical convenience and will not affect either the provisions of the Chicago Convention prescribing the duites of the State of Registry or any third State.